DrPwner/FortiFox/README.md

 ## Why "FortiFox"?

 The name "FortiFox" is a playful blend of "FortiEDR" and "ThreatFox", reflecting the program's ability to bridge these two powerful security tools.
-It's not just functional; it's cute too!

 ## Versions